 As a therapist, there is no way to escape the topic of sex and intimacy.
 Sex is a significant issue that leads people to begin couples therapy.
 In relationship counseling and marriage therapy, there is always something to learn about sex and intimacy.

-Even though I have a doctorate in clinical sexology and am a certified sex therapist, I continue to attend training so that I can provide the best therapy for couples.
+Even though I have a doctorate in clinical sexology and am a certified sex therapist, I continue to attend training so that I can provide the best therapy for couples in sex counseling.
 Your goal may not be to specialize in sex therapy, but you can benefit from the following tips about how to talk about sex in couples counseling.

 It’s okay to feel uncomfortable in the beginning